jsparks125/Samples/README.md

 * HackerRank/c++ - A selection of the higher difficulty HackerRank challenges I've completed in C++

 * HTN - The current work in progress version of my hierachical task network.
-Currently exists without documentation, which it desparately requires, but I will be rewriting it shortly to upgrade it to C++17 and move the plan functions into Lua instead of requiring them to be defined at compile time, so documentation is on the backburner.
-It's mostly for my own usage at the moment anyway, but is provided largely to show that I'm not a liar and have actually written my own hierarcical task network.
+Currently exists without documentation, which it desperately requires, but I will be rewriting it shortly to upgrade it to C++17 and move the plan functions into Lua instead of requiring them to be defined at compile time, so documentation is on the backburner.
+It's mostly for my own usage at the moment anyway, but is provided largely to show that I'm not a liar and have actually written my own hierarchical task network